mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ## Limitations

 - Indexes only the latest versions of documents.
-- Supports file types including Microsoft Office documents, PDFs, and text-based files only; does not support PNG, JPG, or video files.
+- Supports file types including Microsoft Office documents, PDFs, and text-based files only; doesn't support PNG, JPG, or video files.
 - Partially indexes files larger than 4 MB.

 ## Prerequisites: